$167,513Average Value$97Average Price per Sq Ft1Home For Sale

 Along Central Avenue, the adventurous eater can sample dishes from the Caribbean, India, Vietnam and Afghanistan.
 The wide range of international cuisines reflects the diverse community in West Hill.
 Oaxaqueña Triqui, just off Central on North Lake Avenue, is a grocery store and Mexican restaurant with recipes passed down for generations.
 Shining Rainbow Restaurant is a popular spot for dim sum and other Cantonese-style food, and Jack’s Diner, which regulars call the “Cheers” of Albany, serves classic American food and is a community hub where neighbors can drop by and say hello.

-Albany Halal Grill is a neighborhood favorite in West Hill for gyro and more.
+Albany Halal Grill in West Hill is a go-to spot for gyros and Middle Eastern dishes.

 1/2